Shaji Chen: Filmography

-In music industry

-Shaji Chen has worked with Indian and international music companies such as Magnasound, Saregama HMV and others in various capacities such as Artistes & Repertoire Manager, Recording Manager, Marketing Manager and Music Consultant.

-Voluntary work
+Voluntary Work

 Shaji Chen is the Trustee in South India for the Salil Chowdhury Foundation of Music formed in the name of the notable composer of Indian popular music.
 He also represents Ritwik Ghatak Memorial Trust in South India.
 He has also been the Judge of Sujatha Ilakkiya Viruthu, a Tamil literary award instituted in the name of the Tamil writer Sujatha.
 Shaji Chen is an advocate of informal education for children and the rights of special children.
 He is also a supporter of sustainable nature farming and native food culture.

 Personal life

-Shaji Chen was born in Kattappana, Idukki District, Kerala near the Tamil Nadu border.
+Shaji Chen was born in Kattappana, Idukki District, Kerala.
 He lives in Chennai with his wife and daughter.